DeadBread76/Raid-Toolbox/README.md

 On linux, you need pip3, ffmpeg and tkinter.

-To install these, run the commands:
+To install these, run the commands (Or the equivalent to these commands on the Linux distro you are using):

 `sudo apt-get install ffmpeg`